WillBro/lets-go-shopping-automation/README.md

 mvn verify
 ```

+## Remaining Assignment Tasks

+At present there are remaining assignment tasks:

+* Assertion of correct added Order message
+* Testing of the REST API CRUD operations of https://reqres.in/

 ## Future Improvements

 * Using Google Freebuilder to create DAO which could be used to create data for the Personal and Address information during checkout